 (i) Juniors with a handicap of 12 or below may play at any time.

-(iii) For the sake of clarity these conditions apply to the highest handicap in the group.
-When playing with an adult playing member the time restrictions do not apply.
+(iii) For clarity, these conditions apply to the highest handicap in the group.
+When playing with an adult playing member, the time restrictions do not apply.

 l) Format